 The Management Incentive Compensation Plan ("MICP") is intended to provide an incentive for superior performance and to motivate eligible employees ("MICP Participants") toward the highest level of achievement and business results, to tie their goals and interests to those of the Company and its stockholders, and to enable the Company to attract and retain highly qualified executive officers.
-Each of the Named Executive Officers is eligible to participate in the MICP if selected by the Committee for participation, and all of the Named Executive Officers participated in the MICP in 2007.
+Each of the Named Executive Officers is eligible to participate in the MICP if selected by the Committee for participation, and all of the Named Executive Officers participated in the MICP in 2008.

 Payment of MICP bonuses are made subject to the attainment of pre-established written performance goals approved by the Committee prior to the 90th day following the beginning of the Company's fiscal year.
-For 2007, the performance goals were based upon attaining certain levels of earnings before interest, taxes, depreciation, and amortization ("EBITDA") for the fiscal year.
+For 2008, the performance goals were based upon attaining certain levels of earnings before interest, taxes, depreciation, and amortization ("EBITDA") for the fiscal year.
 The Named Executive Officers had the opportunity to earn bonuses under the MICP based on the following:

-- A minimum EBITDA goal that must be achieved prior to the payment of the MICP Participant's target MICP bonus.
-The MICP will not pay bonuses to MICP Participants if actual EBITDA performance is below the minimum EBITDA goal. - Tiered performance goals above the minimum EBITDA goal, which if met lead to an incrementally higher annual bonus.
+• A minimum EBITDA goal that must be achieved prior to the payment of the MICP Participant's target MICP bonus.
+The MICP will not pay bonuses to MICP Participants if actual EBITDA performance is below the minimum EBITDA goal.

-• A maximum EBITDA that, if achieved or surpassed will result in the payment of the maximum MICP bonus available to the MICP Participant.
-For 2007 the EBITDA goal resulting in maximum pay for maximum performance was equal to a 13.9% increase in EBITDA over the prior year's results for Messrs.
-Bassoul and FitzGerald; a 27% increase in EBITDA targets relating to Middleby Cooking Systems Group over the prior year's results in the case of Mr. Sieron; a 19% increase in EBITDA targets relating to GS Blodgett Corporation over the prior year's results in the case of Mr. Mick; and a 48% increase in EBITDA targets relating to Alkar RapidPak, LLC over the prior year's results in the case of Mr. Albert.
+- Tiered performance goals above the minimum EBITDA goal, which if met lead to an incrementally higher annual bonus. - A maximum EBITDA that, if achieved or surpassed will result in the payment of the maximum MICP bonus available to the MICP Participant.
+For 2008 the EBITDA goal resulting in maximum pay for maximum performance was equal to a 8.3% increase in EBITDA over the prior year's results for Messrs.
+Bassoul and FitzGerald; a 22.8% increase in EBITDA targets relating to Pitco Frialator, Inc. over the prior year's results in the case of Mr. Brewer; a 67.7% increase in EBITDA targets relating to Middleby Cooking Systems Group over the prior year's results in the case of Mr. Sieron; and a 16.7% increase in EBITDA targets relating to GS Blodgett Corporation over the prior year's results in the case of Mr. Mick.
+In the case of Mr. Sieron, 2007 EBITDA performance at Middleby Cooking Systems Group was negatively impacted by a union work stoppage thereby skewing Mr. Sieron's 2008 MICP EBITDA threshold to require a large increase over the prior year's results.